-Delicious, buttery yet rich-flavored pecans are one of the popular edible tree-nuts known to American aborigines since centuries ago.
-They are enriched with many health-benefiting nutrients, minerals, vitamins that are essential for optimum health.
+Delicious, buttery-flavored pecans are one of the popular edible tree-nuts known to American aborigines since antiquity.
+They are rich sources of many health-benefiting nutrients, minerals, vitamins that are essential for optimum health.

-During each spring season, pecan tree bears catkins, consisting of clustes of monoecious flowers arranged closely along a central stem that ultimately develops into fruits by autumn.
+During each spring season, pecan tree bears catkins, consisting of clusters of monoecious flowers arranged closely along a central stem that ultimately develops into fruits by autumn.

 |Pecan nut enveloped by involucres.